Medical Student Computing Guide

 The lab computers are connected by Ethernet to the University fiber optic backbone.
 This backbone provides access to the Internet.
-The lab has a full-duplex, 100 Mb per second connection (100-base T) to the backbone, the computers near the blue lockers and by the game tables are on a slower connection.
+The lab has a full-duplex, 100 Mb per second connection (100-base T) to the backbone.
 Campus wireless is slower than a direct connection, but still relatively quick compared to other alternatives.

 VIRUSES, WORMS AND TROJAN HORSES

 All of the computers in the Lab are equipped with anti-virus software.
 This software provides protection against viruses, as long as you do not ignore infection warnings or turn off the anti-viral software.
 As a student, you can download free Symantec anti-virus software for your own computer.
 It is very important to regularly update your anti-virus software for current virus definitions.
 See the documentation that comes with the software for information on how to update it.

 The Edelstone Lab is staffed from approximately 9 am - 4:30 pm M-F. In the event that you cannot reach Edelstone Lab staff, and if you are having an emergency, please feel free to contact other Informational Resources staff, via phone at 312-996-3636.
 If this is a Fire/Flood/etc sort of emergency please call UIC Police at 312-355-5555 (5 fives from any campus phone) or dial 911 (UIC police can often respond faster than Chicago city 911)